Dead Rising 4: Cancelled sequel

 A sequel to the game, titled Dead Rising 5, was in development at Capcom Vancouver for Windows and Xbox One.
 The game was set between Dead Rising 2 and Dead Rising 3, and would have followed the adventures of Chuck and Katey Greene in Mexico.
 The project was canceled when Capcom Vancouver shut down in September 2018.

+Development footage from the game was leaked in February 2023.
+The game was reportedly in development for about a year after Dead Rising 4's release.
+Bloody Disgusting reported the game's working title was Dead Rising 5: Dia de los Muertos.